FAQ for Autism

 What are the advantages of the UW-Platteville Office of Continuing Education Behavior Analysis Certification Board (BACB) program?

-There are seven reasons:
+There are five reasons:

 - We are currently the only stand-alone program in the state.
 Thus we can serve graduate students from around the state as well as current practitioners with master's degrees.

 - Flexible course schedules are sensitive to cohort members’ lives.